How to Play ConkerHow to Play Conker

 Four suits.
 Hearts and diamonds are red.
 Spades and clubs are black.

-Card values for opening 41
+Card values for the 41 to get in

 - 10J♠Q♥K♣J, Q, K each count 10